1970 Whitewater State Warhawks football team

 The 1970 Whitewater State Warhawks football team represented Wisconsin State University—Whitewater—now known as the University of Wisconsin–Whitewater—as a member of the Wisconsin State University Conference (WSUC) during the 1970 NAIA football season.
-In their fifteenth year under coach Forrest Perkins, the Warhawks compiled an overall record of 6–4, and a mark of 5–3 in conference play, placing third in the WSUC.
+In their fifteenth year under coach Forrest Perkins, the Warhawks compiled an overall record of 6–4, with a 5–3 mark in conference play, placing third in the WSUC.

-The 1970 season was the team's first in Warhawks Stadium, which was later renamed Perkins Stadium in honor of Coach Perkins.
+The 1970 season was the team's first in Warhawks Stadium, which was later renamed in honor of Coach Perkins.
 The stadium was dedicated with a Neil Diamond concert on September 11, the night before Whitewater State's first home game.